The itinerary can customize to your need and further information can discuss and finalize as per your thoughts and indeed.

 Upon your arrival at Kathmandu international airport, the A1 Trek representative welcomes you and will help you to transfer to the hotel.
 You can then take a good rest in the hotel.
 Later you can explore around yourself if interested.

 With an early morning flight, you will be arriving at Lukla airport.
 At Lukla, meet the porters before starting the trek.
 The route to Phakding is an easy one.
 Just keep on your eyes as the finest views of Kusum Kanguru can be collected.
-Phakding is a small settlement in the Dudh Koshi river bank.
-Enjoy a comfortable night stay at the Phakding teahouse.
+Phakding is a small settlement on the Dudh Koshi river bank.
+Enjoy a comfortable night's stay at the Phakding teahouse.

 Start the day with a good breakfast.
-Get into Monjo then enter Sagarmatha National park- the home for the greatest Himalayan flora and faunas.
+Get into Monjo then enter Sagarmatha National park- the home to the greatest Himalayan flora and faunas.
 The dense forest of blue pine, deodar, rhododendron, and more.
 On a clear day, you can also catch the first glimpse of Mount Everest on the way up to Namche Bazar.
-With six hours of trek, you will be reaching Namche Bazar- which is also famous as the Sherpa capital.
-Namche is the home for the famous mountaineers.
+After six hours of trek, you will be reaching Namche Bazar- which is also famous as the Sherpa capital.
+Namche is the home of famous mountaineers.
 You will be staying two nights at Namche before heading up.

 Relatively short day for the trek.
 You will be first getting to LhabarmaKharka and then to Luza.
 From Luza, you will be taking a downhill route to get to Machhermo.
 In the afternoon you take a short hike to collect the excellent views of Mt Cho Oyo and other towering peaks.
 You will be spending the night at a local teahouse.

 One of the best days of the trek.
 The short hike leads you to Gokyori to collect the stunning views of Mt.
 Cho Oyo, Gyachung Kang, Mt.
 Everest, Mt.
-Lhotse, Cholatse, Taweche and more.
-After collecting the wonderful views at Gokyo Ri, you will be then taking a descending route to Thagnak for the night.
+Lhotse, Cholatse, Taweche, and more.
+After collecting the wonderful views at Gokyo Ri, you will be then taking a descending route to Thagna for the night.
 You will be staying overnight at a local teahouse.

 The easy and pleasant way.
 Although the distance is a bit longer, the route is mostly descending.
 You will be crossing the familiar village of Pangboche, Tengboche before getting back to Namche Bazar.
 At Namche Bazar, you can go to the café to enjoy the good coffee and the fresh bakes.